|Title||Modern 20th c. marbled paper, Cathedral pattern |

-The primary colors for this grey paper sample are black, green, brown and pink.
+The primary colors for this example are brown, green, blue, white and black.

 |Collection Notes||This sample is a flat sample from amongst a box of samples Guyot would have used to monitor his inventory and pattern types for his company, Colophon.|